Ready to dive into a list of third trimester must haves. You’re in the right place! Because mama, you did it!

 Note: A sudden increase in swelling, especially in the hands and face, and anytime that swelling is accompanied by severe headache, blurred vision, and/or right-sided pain could be signs of the serious pregnancy complication pre-eclampsia.
 It’s very important to call your provider!

 7. A pregnancy pillow

-All right, so this third trimester must-have directly addresses the issue of insomnia and difficulty of getting comfortable at night as your belly grows.
+All right, so this third trimester must-have directly addresses the issue of insomnia and the difficulty of getting comfortable at night as your belly grows.

 Sleeping in the third trimester is tough, but a pregnancy pillow can help make it a little more tolerable.
 So if you haven’t invested in one yet, I highly recommend it!
 They’re great for use during the day too to create low back support while you’re seated, or if you’re sitting up in bed reading or scrolling.

 As a bonus tip, I want to recommend the idea of meditation!
 I never thought of myself as the meditating type, but using a guided meditation app during pregnancy helped SO much with falling asleep.
 I personally used the Oak Meditation and Breathing App, but a lot of you guys have told me that the Expectful App is wonderful and tailored specifically to pregnancy.